 At a Glance

 On November 19, 2019, The Andrew Goodman Foundation filed a lawsuit in federal court to challenge Wisconsin’s voter ID law, challenging the strictest form of student voter identification in the country pursuant to the Twenty-Sixth Amendment.
+The Judge did not grant our motion for preliminary injunction to enjoin application of the strict student voter ID law in the 2020 election.
+Strong expert testimony, found below, was submitted in this matter illustrating the impact of the law.

 About the Case